 “Quiz bowl stretches your brain to contain more knowledge than ever before.
 It is a great club that anyone of any age should join.”
 These are the words of 7th grade player Gavin who was on the team last year for the first time.
-Quiz Bowl will be in its third season here at Spectrum.
 Players meet weekly for practices during the main season starting in October and going through March.
-“I think the big misconception,” says this year’s coach Ms. Lee, “is that people think you need to be smart in all subjects to join.”
-This is, however, not the case.
+The big misconception is that people think you need to be smart in all subjects to join, this is, however, not the case.
 Players work on teams of four with each player having one strong subject area.
 The main subjects involved in tournaments are History, Science, Literature/Arts, and Geography.
-Our players have done so well in its first two seasons that we were able to send teams to Nationals both years.
-Each year we grow, we keep improving and keep learning.
+Our players did so well in the first two seasons of the program that school was able to send teams to Nationals both years.
+Each year the team grows and develops.
 If you want to know a thing or two about anything and everything, you should check out Quiz Bowl!

 National Honor Society

 Welcome to Spectrum High School's National Honor Society!
 Mr. Chris Hyde is Spectrum's advisor.
-If you have any questions regarding NHS at Spectrum, please feel free to contact Mr. Hyde at firstname.lastname@example.org
+If you have any questions regarding NHS at Spectrum, please feel free to contact Mr. Hyde.

 Students of the Month for grade 9-12

 For each month from September through April, teachers are asked to nominate students as candidates for Students of the Month.
 Teachers are asked to base these nominations on the character and academic excellence displayed by students in the classroom and around school.
 Once nominations are submitted the NHS members vote anonymously for two students they believe best represent these traits.
 Winners are then recognized by receiving a certificate, a locker sign, announcement in school and on all mediums of advertisement the school produces, as well as a note home to parents.